 If the HEI spark tester sparks, the spark is present and strong enough.
 If it doesn't spark, then you have a bonafide no-spark result you can trust.

 In the long years I've spent working as a diagnostic automotive technician, I have used a lot of different tools to test for spark and from personal experience I know it works and I can therefore recommend it to you.

 I've written several more tutorials that may be of interest to you.
-These are specific Dodge pick up, van or SUV tutorials that you can find at: Dodge 3.9L, 5.2L, 5.9L Index Of Test Articles.
+These are specific 3.0L, 3.8L Ford car (pick up, van) tutorials you can find here: Ford 3.0L, 3.8L Index Of Articles.

 If this info saved the day, buy me a beer!